Ultraplot/ultraplot/docs/api.rst

 .. important::

-   The documentation for "wrapper" functions like `standardize_1d` and `cmap_changer` from ultraplot < 0.8.0 can now be found under individual `~ultraplot.axes.PlotAxes` methods like `~ultraplot.axes.PlotAxes.plot` and `~ultraplot.axes.PlotAxes.pcolor`.
-Note that calling ``help(ax.method)`` in a python session will show both the ultraplot documentation and the original matplotlib documentation.
+   The documentation for "wrapper" functions like `standardize_1d` and `cmap_changer` from UltraPlot < 0.8.0 can now be found under individual `~ultraplot.axes.PlotAxes` methods like `~ultraplot.axes.PlotAxes.plot` and `~ultraplot.axes.PlotAxes.pcolor`.
+Note that calling ``help(ax.method)`` in a python session will show both the UltraPlot documentation and the original matplotlib documentation.

 Figure class
 ============

-.. automodule:: ultraplot.figure
+.. automodule:: UltraPlot.figure

-.. automodsumm:: ultraplot.figure
+.. automodsumm:: UltraPlot.figure
    :toctree: api

 Grid classes
 ============

-.. automodule:: ultraplot.gridspec
+.. automodule:: UltraPlot.gridspec

-.. automodsumm:: ultraplot.gridspec
+.. automodsumm:: UltraPlot.gridspec
    :toctree: api
    :skip: SubplotsContainer